MailCheck-co/mailcheck.site/src/routes/sendgrid-integration/index.md

 date: 29.09.2021
 readingTime: 4 min read
 snippet: Step by step guide on how to use Mailcheck with Sendgrid
-desc: Mailcheck + SendGrid Integration instructions.
+description: Mailcheck + SendGrid Integration instructions.
 A step-by-step guide on how to integrate Mailcheck using SendGrid
 ---

 <script>